Make a test HTTP call

 If something is not working properly, use the error that the API returns to troubleshoot any issues.

-After a successful Postman test, build your call using one of the HTTP modules in Make.
+After a successful Postman test, build your call using the HTTP module in Make.

 According to the [Geocodify API documentation](https://geocodify.com/api-documentation), you need to provide an API key as a query parameter.

-In the Scenario Builder, add the HTTP > Make an API Key Auth request module.
+In the Scenario Builder, add the **HTTP > Make a request** module.

-Change the name of the connections if you wish, then fill in the following:
+Change the name of the new keychain if you wish, then fill in the following:

-• API Key placement: In the query string
+* **API Key placement:** In the query parameters

 Click **Create**.